eupraxialabs/tools/README.md

 To run:

-1. Not running on an Atomic Host?
+1. Not running on Atomic Host?
 Install the `atomic` tool with:
    ```
    # yum install atomic
    ```
-2. If you are on an Atomic Host, you have the `atomic` tool pre-installed and you can run the tools image:
+2. If you are at Atomic Host, you have `atomic` tool pre-installed and thus you can directly call

    ```
    # atomic run eupraxialabs/tools:1.1
    ```

-   which will get you a bash  shell in the tools container, or
+   to get a shell in the tools container, or

    ```
    # atomic run eupraxialabs/tools:1.1 <command>
    ```

-   which will run a specific command.
+   to run a specific command.
 For example:

    ```
    # atomic run eupraxialabs/tools:1.1 man systemd